matrix-io/matrix-creator-malos/docs/gpio.md

 ==> pin 0 set to: true
 <== GPIO pins register:  1
 ```
-summary: pin0 set on true, all GPIO register return values field on 1 (only pin 0 set 1)
+(pin0 set on true and all GPIO register return values field on 1, only pin 0 set 1)

 ```
 $ node test_gpio.js
 Sending pings every 5 seconds
 ==> pin 0 set to: true
 <== GPIO pins register:  101
 ```
-summary: pin0 set on true, all GPIO register return values field on 3 (binary 101) (pin 0 on 1, pin 2 on 1 all then on 0)
+(pin0 set on true, all GPIO register return values field on 3 (binary 101) pin 0 on 1, pin 2 on 1 all then on 0)

 ### JavaScript example